Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery

-To complement SR, we also report standard classification metrics - \emph{accuracy, F-score, precision}, and \emph{recall} - to assess the model’s ability to distinguish target from non-target pixels after querying.
-We evaluate performance in two settings for the PFAS task: (1) spatial generalization, where training and test data come from different geographic regions within the same year (2019), and (2) temporal generalization, where the model is trained on 2019 data and tested on 2021 data to assess robustness to distributional shift.
-Dataset details, training setup, compute resources, and code details are provided in the Appendix.
-The Time and memory complexity analysis are also provided in the Appendix.
+To complement SR, we report \emph{accuracy, F-score, precision}, and \emph{recall} to assess pixel-level prediction quality.
+We evaluate (i) spatial generalization within 2019 and (ii) temporal generalization from 2019 to 2022, based on labels availability across years.
+These settings reflect real-world monitoring with sparse, costly labels and distribution shift, rather than standard ML benchmarks.
+Dataset construction, preprocessing, training setup, compute, and code details are provided in the Appendix.

 \paragraph{Baselines:} We compare against 6 baselines spanning greedy search, active learning, bandit-based selection, and meta-learning (Table~\ref{tab:baselines}).
 These are selected to reflect diverse modeling assumptions under our OWL-GPS constraints.
-Detailed discussions on baselines are in Appendix. \footnote{ {Traditional active learning methods such as BALD~\citep{houlsby2011bayesian}, CoreSet~\citep{sener2017active}, or BADGE~\citep{ash2019deep} assume access to a static unlabeled pool and the ability to batch-select and retrain.
-In contrast, our setting involves streaming geospatial inputs, strict sampling budgets, and no revisitation, making such methods infeasible without major adaptation.
-Our baselines instead span key axes relevant to OWL-GPS: greedy scoring (GA) for single-pass search; UCB for bandit-style adaptive exploration; standard AL adapted to constrained sampling; and both online and active meta-learning to test the value of rapid adaptation.
-Together, they capture memory-free, task-free, and exploration-aware alternatives within OWL-GPS’s constraints.}}
+We also include a domain-informed greedy baseline based on pollutant transport simulation \cite{SWAT2023} (experimental setup in appendix) to reflect how domain knowledge may be used without learning.
+Detailed discussions on baselines are in Appendix. \footnote{ { Traditional active learning methods like BALD~\citep{houlsby2011bayesian}, CoreSet~\citep{sener2017active}, and BADGE~\citep{ash2019deep} assume static unlabeled pools and iterative retraining, making them unsuitable for streaming, budget-constrained, non-revisitable OWL-GPS without major adaptation.
+Our baselines cover OWL-GPS axes: greedy single-pass search (GA), adaptive exploration (UCB), constrained active learning (AL), and online/meta-learning for adaptation.}}